roidrage/paperplanes/_posts/2008-4-24-mysql_nonos_order_by_rand.markdown

 ---
-layout: single
+layout: post
 title: "MySQL No-Nos: ORDER BY RAND()"
-topics: mysql thedailygrind
+tags: mysql thedailygrind
 ---
 It's a classic.
 You want to return random rows from a table, say a collection of random users in your social network.
 Easy, MySQL's `ORDER BY RAND()` to the rescue.
 After all, everybody's doing it.
 At least on my last search on that topic, all the PHP kids did it.